blackboxsociety/bbs-web/README.md

 To run the project just run `sbt run` from the project folder, or `sbt ~reStart` for auto-recompile.

 To use our LESS feature, put your LESS files in `src/main/less`, link it all up in main.less, and compile as usual.
-Access your css source files from your view with `assets/css/main.less`.
+Access your css source files from your view with `/assets/css/main.less`.

+To use the Google Closure Compiler, put all your JavaScript files in `src/main/javascript`, list them all in the main.jsm file, and compile as usual.
+Access the compiled files with `/assets/javascript/somejsfile.js`.

 You can access the dev environment [here](http://localhost:3000)